Michael Hordern: Second World War and film debut

+By 1942 Hordern had been commissioned as an officer and given instruction in radar and the relaying of its data for the direction of fighter planes.
+He later said "It was suggested that this would be excellent work for me with my strong actor's voice".
+After his training at Yeovilton he was appointed Fighter Direction Officer on board the aircraft carrier Illustrious.
+Shortly after the departure of his superior, he was promoted to lieutenant-commander, a rank which he held for two years.
+Alongside his naval responsibilities, he was also appointed as the ship's entertainment officer and was responsible for organising shows featuring members of the crew.
+He was later appointed to the Admiralty to serve in the office of Naval Assistant to the Second Sea Lord, responsible for appointing Fighter Direction Officers.
+Also in the office was fellow actor Kenneth More.

 Marriage and post-war years

 During a short visit to Liverpool in 1943, Hordern proposed to Eve; they married on 27 April of that year with the actor Cyril Luckham as best man.
 After the honeymoon, Hordern resumed his duties on Illustrious while Eve returned to repertory theatre in Southport.
-In the months after the end of the war in 1945, he was transferred to the Admiralty where he worked briefly as a ship dispatcher.
-The Horderns rented a flat in Elvaston Place in Kensington, London, and he began to seek work as an actor.
+During his time in the Admiralty Hordern and his wife rented a flat in Elvaston Place in Kensington, London, and he began to seek work as an actor.
 After a short while, he was approached by André Obey who cast him in his first television role, Noah, in a play adapted from the book of the same name.
 Hordern was apprehensive about performing in the new medium and found the rehearsal and live performance to be exhausting; but he was generously paid, earning £45 for the entire engagement.

 Hordern's first role in 1946 came as Torvald Helmar in A Doll's House at the Intimate Theatre in Palmers Green.
 This was followed by the part of Richard Fenton, a murder victim, in Dear Murderer which premiered at the Aldwych Theatre on 31 July.
 The play was a success and ran for 85 performances until its closure on 12 October.
 Dear Murderer thrilled the critics and Hordern was singled out by one reporter for the Hull Daily Mail who thought that the actor brought "sincerity to a difficult role".
 The following month Eve gave birth to the couple's only child, a daughter, Joanna, who was born at Queen Charlotte's Hospital in Chelsea.
 That Christmas he took the role of Nick Bottom in a festive reworking of Henry Purcell's The Fairy-Queen.
 The play was the first performance by the Covent Garden Opera Company, which later became known as The Royal Opera.